 |Not Defined||Not Defined||

 In mathematics, a Critical point of a differential function of a real or complex variable is any value in its domain where its derivative is 0.
 We can hence infer from here that every local extremum is a critical point but every critical point need not be a local extremum.
 So, if we have a function which is continuous, it must have maxima and minima or local extrema.
 This means that every such function will have critical points.
 In case the given function is monotonic, the maximum and minimum values lie at the endpoints of the domain of the definition of that particular function.

-Maxima and minima are hence very important concepts using which you can easily find the extreme values of a function.
+Maxima and minima are hence very important concepts in the calculus of variations, which helps to find the extreme values of a function.
 You can use these two values and where they occur for a function using the first derivative method or the second derivative method.